-Serbia: Power utility EPS invites consultancy bidders for wind park feasibility30.
-April 2015. / News Serbia Energy
+Serbia: Power utility EPS invites consultancy bidders for wind park feasibility, News Serbia Energy

 Serbian power utility EPS ( Elektroprivreda Srbije) pushes forward the RES market share increase with Kostolac wind park project and invited consultants to bid for a production of feasibility study and concept design.